FLIzze/tp-reseau/reseau/tp5/README.md

 <h2>How to use the script ?</h2>

-on linux/mac `sudo python3 tp-reseau/reseau/tp5/mitm.py `
+on linux/mac `sudo python3 tp-reseau/reseau/tp5/main.py `
+`pip3 install -r requirements.txt`

-on windows / may not work on windows! -> use admin mode for terminal `python3 tp-reseau/reseau/tp5/mitm.py `
+on windows / may not work on windows! -> use admin mode for terminal `python3 tp-reseau/reseau/tp5/main.py `

 <p>Then all the information you need to use it will be displayed in the termimal.</p>